tzachi-dar/LibreAllHouse/LIBRE2.md

 5. Enable **xDrip Web Service**
 6. Check the box for **Open Web Service**
 7. Enter an **xDrip Web Service Secret**.
 This should match the secret configured in the **config.cfg** file on your Pi

-## Step 7 - Configure the pi to also upload data to a mongodb (optional).

-This is an optional step, and is only needed if your pis are not connected to the same network as xdrip.

-Most people will not need to use it.

-On the config.cfg file you need to set the parameters of the mongodb.
-For example:

-If you are connecting to atlasdb it should look like:

-[MongoData]

-db_uri = mongodb+srv://USER:PASSWORD@URLPREFIX.mongodb.net

-db_name = DBNAME

-collection_name = COLLECTION

-## Step 8 - Configure a phone as receiver (optional)

-### It is also possible to use a phone with xdrip to upload the data to the mongo db:

-1. on the watch, go to settings->cloud upload->mongo db
-	a) enable nightscout mongodb sync.
-	b) enter the mongodb uri
-	c) enable **upload libre transmitter data**

-You can now see that data received by this watch is uploaded to the mongo db to a collection called libre.

 ## Appendix A - Important screen commands (just information nothing to do):